linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 Suppose that a 4-year step-up callable note pays  $4.25\%$  for 2 years and then  $7.5\%$  for 2 more years.
 Assume that this note is callable at par at the end of years 2 and 3.
 We will use the binomial tree given in Exhibit 22-2 to value this note.

 Exhibit 22-2 shows the value of the note if it were not callable.
 The coupon in the box at each node reflects the step-up terms.
-The value is  $102.082.
-Exhibit 22-3 shows that the value of the single step-up callable note is$ 100.031.
-The value of the embedded call option is equal to the difference in the optionless step-up note value and the step-up callable note value, $2.051
+The value is  \$102.082.
+Exhibit 22-3 shows that the value of the single step-up callable note is\$ 100.031.
+The value of the embedded call option is equal to the difference in the optionless step-up note value and the step-up callable note value, \$2.051

 # Valuing Capped Floating-Rate Bonds